 Access to recreational activities in the United States has often lagged behind other types of facilities and services.
 With the inclusion of Recreational Facilities in the 2010 Americans with Disabilities Act (ADA) Design Standards from the Department of Justice, this gap should now begin to close.
 Guidelines for Outdoor Developed Areas have also been developed by the US Access Board.

 ODO’s staff members are actively involved in accessible sports and recreation themselves and welcome recreation-related projects.
-Over the years Open Doors Organization has helped to test beach mats for the Chicago Park District, assisted golf courses in acquiring adaptive golf carts and equipment and been actively involved with the Shirley Ryan Ability Lab’s (formerly the Rehabilitation Institute of Chicago’s fitness and sports programs.
+Over the years Open Doors Organization has helped to test beach mats for the Chicago Park District, assisted golf courses in acquiring adaptive golf carts and equipment and been actively involved with the Shirley Ryan Ability Lab’s (formerly the Rehabilitation Institute of Chicago) fitness and sports programs.
 We have also audited dozens of sports and recreational facilities for the ODO Easy Access guides.